simonccc/elasticsearch-python/README.md

 copy the example-config.py to config.py and edit it

-If you have no auth set the elastic the user and pass to blank
+set the user and pass to '' if you don't need auth

-set 'myindex' to eg logstash-foo
+set 'myindex' to eg logstash-foo and it will find the latest index based on that pattern

+set a specific pattern to match an index eg logstash-foo-2020-01-03

 the tail 'sleep' sets the number of seconds between es requests

+'result_size' is how many docs we pull back

-to disable colors set enabled to false
+in the 'tail_color' section to disable colors set 'enabled' to false

 ### Usage